 His Gran walked in then.
 “What are you doing?”
 She asked Rose, but The Doctor interrupted on impulse.

 “The sun’s gone wibbly- so right now, somewhere out there there’s going to be a big old video conference call.”
 He typed rapidly without looking at the screen, but instead at the elderly woman who he could impress.
-“All the experts of the world ,panicking at once!
+“All the experts of the world, panicking at once!
 And you know what they need?
 Me!”
-He smirked and threw a look at his wife who only rolled her eyes at his cockiness- some things never change.
+He smirked and threw a look to his wife who only rolled her eyes at his cockiness- some things never change.
 Third regeneration on since she’s met him and he’s always so impressive and knows it.
 “Ah!
 And here they all are!”
 He exclaimed, eyes back on the monitor.
 “All the big boys.
 NASA, Jodrell Bank, Tokyo Space Center, Patrick Moore.”
 He said, running his finger down a list on the screen.
 Behind him Jeff was looking over his shoulder wide-eyed.

 “Oh I like Patrick Moore!”
 Jeff’s gran exclaimed merrily, and Rose giggled at this woman’s ability to just roll with everything The Doctor says.
 If she didn’t have a bad hip Rose would ask her on the TARDIS in a heartbeat.